michaz/ebics-java-client/README.md

 - When I correct those errors in my local version of the schema, XMLBeans still won't compile them but now it won't say why.
 - Backtrack to original version of XMLBeans.
+- When I use XPath on a namespace-aware DOM, and select the element with authenticate=true, I of course get a DOM node that has a namespace tag, and that is the element that the canonicalizer then sees.
+So while the canonicalizer doesn't touch namespace tags, the canonicalization INCLUDING the XPath selection DOES touch namespace tags.
+I am not sure if that is intended and such things will verify correctly.